marie077/cs1302-lists/README.md

 ## Project Description

-short description todo.
+In this project, you will be providing two different implementations of a ```List``` interface.
 In addition to the Javadoc comments in
 <a href="src/main/java/cs1302/p3/List.java">```cs1302.p3.List```</a>,
 the HTML documention for the <code>List</code> interface is available
 <a href="http://cobweb.cs.uga.edu/~mec/cs1302/lists-apidocs/cs1302/p3/List.html">here</a>.